apache/kibble-1/docs/source/setup.rst

 Server Component
 ################

-As said, the main Kibble Server is a hub for scanners, and as such, is only ever needed on one machine.
+The Kibble Server is a hub for scanners, and as such, is only ever needed on one machine.
 It is recommended that, for large instances of kibble, you place the application on a machine or VM with sufficient resources to handle the database load and memory requirements.

 As a rule of thumb, the Server does not require a lot of disk space (enough to hold the compiled database), but it does require CPU and RAM.